simondlr/computingcommons/README.md

 During the writing proces, [leanpub](https://leanpub.com/theblockchain) will be used.
 Once done, I will make the book available to be bought in Bitcoin (and probably any other reasonably traded altcoin out there).
 I will also be selling the book on OpenBazaar at a discount.
 Pre-sale + launch price will be $9.99, after which it will be $15 from there on onwards.

+## Planned sections

+The rough outline of the book will follow an exploration of blockchain tech, building upon previous chapters and getting more interesting and complex as it progresses.
+There's a lot of overlap, so it might change.
+Here's the current planned progress:

+Introduction (What is Bitcoin/Blockchain) Decentralized Finance (BTC, Multi-sig, Payment channels, etc) Decentralized Property (Colored coins, Smart property, Namecoin, DNSChain, Proof of existence, etc) Decentralized Marketplaces (Chapter almost specifically on OpenBazaar and it's possibilities) Decentralized Autonomous Organizations (Ethereum, Appcoins, Republic of DOUG, deodands, etc) Decentralized AI & Agents (Simple agents to complex ones.
+From random darknet shopper to decentralized sensing as a service AI)
+Decentralized Law ("state as a service", opt-in consumer protected smart contracts, proof of sacrifice, passports, etc) //a lot of this might already have been covered in other chapters, so will see about this one.
+Decentralized Virtual Reality (Blockchain as consensus backbone for metaverses, Engi) The Adjacent Possible (conclusions)

 ## Contributions.

 I'm writing this book in the open, following the [lean publishing manifesto](https://leanpub.com/manifesto).
 Any contributions are welcome.
 I won't promise that they will be included, but will consider all changes!
 All contributors will get an honorable mention in the book.
 If anyone wants to contribute the front-page design of the book, please get in contact!